 Pope Francis Homilies

-I welcome all the English-speaking pilgrims, especially the groups from England, Ghana, the United States of America, Malaysia, the Philippines and the United States of America.
-I also greet the priests coming from England and Wales, who are celebrating significant anniversaries of priestly Ordination.
-Upon all of you and upon your families I invoke the joy and peace of our Lord Jesus Christ.
+I extend a warm welcome to the English-speaking pilgrims and visitors taking part in today’s Audience, especially those coming from Norway, Australia, South Korea, Taiwan, the Philippines and the United States of America.
+Upon all of you, and upon your families, I invoke the joy and peace of our Lord Jesus Christ!
 God bless you!

 Excerpt below, for the full transcript click on the picture link above